Andrew-520/-Andrew-520-Blooket-Hacks/README.md

 click on 'inspect'.

-Click on console (this doesnt always switch to console first time, you may have to rety step 10).
+Click on console (this doesnt always switch to console first time, you may have to rety).

 Paste the code into console.

 Click 'enter' on your keyboard.

 Enjoy😁😀

+(Note: if this bans you from the website I take no resbonsibility)